person sitting on rock on body of water

 Wrapping Up The Inability To Forgive

-Forgiveness allows us to let go of grudges and resentment and move forward from painful experiences.
-Holding onto anger and bitterness is emotionally and physically draining and prevents us from fully enjoying life.
+Forgiveness frees us from grudges and resentment and lets us move forward from painful experiences.
+Holding onto anger and bitterness is emotionally and physically draining, preventing us from fully enjoying life.

-However, choosing to move on with a positive attitude takes strength and courage.
-But it ultimately leads to healing and growth.
-And once we master how to forgive someone, we can achieve a much greater potential within our lives.
+However, making the choice to move on takes strength and courage but leads to healing and growth.
+And once we master forgiving someone, we can achieve a much greater potential within our lives.

 You May Also Like: